josiahbryan/node-express-skeleton/README.md

+# Homework

+This was cloned from the skeleton provided and the react client was added with CRA.

+To run:

+* Clone
+* `npm install` in both the root and the `user-registration-client` folder
+* `npm start` in the root
+* `cd user-registration-client && npm start` in another terminal

+At that point, you should see the registration UI and it should work as defined in the provided spec.

+See the console output of the first terminal (the one running the server) for the gift card and welcome emails printed to console as per the spec.

+Cheers!
+-Josiah

+The rest of this README is from the original repo.

 # Node + Express REST API skeleton
 This project is a skeleton for Node + Express REST API.
 It can be used as a starting point for Node REST API or just as an example how to use Express framework.